Issue Two Theme: Phantoms

 Bloodletter is a digital magazine that is published biannually.
 Each issue is organized around a guiding theme, which contributors are encouraged to engage with, deconstruct, or reject.

-• Female and non-binary writers of all disciplines are encouraged to submit work that offers a feminist perspective on the horror genre, or more broadly, the horrific
+• Women, trans, and non-binary writers of all disciplines are encouraged to submit work that offers a feminist perspective on the horror genre, or more broadly, the horrific

 • Biannual themes are designed to be generative and should not restrict submissions